COVID Health & Safety Plan

 Screen for Symptoms and Stay Home When Sick

-Chronic Conditions
+Allergies and other Chronic Conditions

 Allergy symptoms are the same as early COVID-19 symptoms.
 Many people who test positive for Covid remark, “I just thought it was my allergies.”
 If a person has new or worsening allergy symptoms they should test to rule out COVID-19.
 If the test is negative and symptoms improve they can come to work or school.
+Similarly students with other chronic conditions that have symptoms included in the Covid list are encouraged to test with a new onset and may return to school when symptoms improve.

 COVID-19 Testing

 Used in combination with other mitigation strategies, COVID-19 testing is a valuable tool to support the health of our community.
-Testing may allow for early identification of cases and reduced transmission.
-Subject to availability through CDPH, testing is provided for free on a voluntary basis to all staff, students, their families and other community partners or volunteers.
+Testing may allow for early identification of cases and reduce transmission.
+Individuals are encouraged to stock a supply of over-the-counter (OTC) tests in their home and to test if they have any COVID-19 symptoms.

 Contact Tracing & Reporting COVID-19 Cases